Press group: Ukraine journalist, soldier 'coldly executed' - NewsBreak

 Press group: Ukraine journalist, soldier 'coldly executed'

-KYIV, Ukraine — (AP) — A Ukrainian photojournalist and a soldier accompanying him appear to have been "coldly executed" during the first weeks of the war in Ukraine as they searched in Russian-occupied woods for the photographer's missing camera drone, Reporters Without Borders said Wednesday.
+KYIV, Ukraine (AP) — A Ukrainian photojournalist and a soldier who was accompanying him when they were killed in the first weeks of Russia’s invasion appear to have been “coldly executed” as they were searching Russian-occupied woodlands for the photographer’s missing image-taking drone, Reporters Without Borders said Wednesday, citing its findings from an investigation into their deaths.

-The press freedom group said it sent investigators back to the woods north of the capital, Kyiv, where the bodies of Maks Levin and serviceman Oleksiy Chernyshov were found April 1.
-The group said its team counted 14 bullet holes in the burned hulk of the pair's car, which remained at the spot.
+The press freedom group said it went back to the spot where the bodies of Maks Levin and serviceman Oleksiy Chernyshov were found April 1 in woods north of the capital, Kyiv.
+The group said it counted 14 bullet holes in the burned hulk of their car still at the scene.

-Citing the findings from its investigation into the deaths, the group said disused Russian positions, one of them still booby-trapped, were found close by.
-Also found were the remains of food rations, cigarette packs and other litter seemingly left by Russian soldiers.

-Some of Levin and Chernyshov’s belongings, including the soldier’s ID papers and parts of his bulletproof vest and the photographer’s helmet, were also recovered, Reporters Without Borders said.

 Reporters Without Borders said its findings "show that the two men were doubtless coldly executed.”